remoh4183/AssessmentTest/README.md

 ## Features

 ## AssessmentTest
 Automation test which is to validate an API endpoint.
-      Automation abled, mobile-ready, offline-storage compatible,

 ## Test Automation Framework and its Design
       This API test automation is using the popular Karate framework.
 Karate is an open-source framework for API Test automation that uses BDD style syntax.